 On Saturday, March 25th, Face the Future Foundation held its annual gala at the Four Seasons Hotel Chicago.
-Three hundred eighty guests attended The Disco Ball, raising more than $500,000 for the care of local children born with craniofacial differences.
+Three hundred eighty guests attended The Disco Ball, raising $540,000 for the care of local children born with craniofacial differences.
 But the true value of the nonprofit’s mission is reflected in the faces of the those it serves.

 “My wife Tracy and I adopted a daughter with craniofacial issues, and to see her transformation through the care that she’s received—well, there is no better gift than we, as parents, can give our daughter than her smile,” explained Rob Grant, president of the foundation.
 “Every year I’m humbled and impressed by the generosity of our supporters to enable us to fulfill our mission so the Center can continue its life-changing work.”